 In 2009, the 81st Texas Legislature stipulated that students in Grade 5 or Grade 8 who fail the state reading or mathematics assessment must complete accelerated instruction before they may be promoted to the next grade level (TEC §28.0211, 2010).
 Districts anticipated difficulty implementing the provision for students who fail the third administration of a Grade 5 or Grade 8 test, which occurs during the summer.
 To help districts and charter schools meet the requirement, the Texas Education Agency developed a waiver allowing promotion of such students to the next grade level prior to the completion of accelerated instruction.
-A district or charter school applying for the waiver in 2010-11 was required to: identify the intensive instruction each student needed; target the instruction to the TAKS objectives on which each student demonstrated weakness; ensure each student completed the instruction.
+A district or charter school applying for the waiver in 2010-11 was required to: identify the intensive instruction each student needed; target the instruction to the TAKS objectives on which each student demonstrated weakness; ensure each student completed the instruction during the first six weeks of the school year; and document that each student completed the instruction.